aiutarsi/ICAapp/README.md

 #### Desktop Application(Binaries) by yourself

-Download main branch's files and directories, and move to `App` directory.
+Download main branch's files and directories, and move to `App-mac` directory.
 Do below command.

 ```